mark-nicepants/laminas-sentry/README.md

     'handle-javascript-errors' => true,

     /**
-     * Should ZendSentry load raven-js via CDN?
+     * Should LaminasSentry load raven-js via CDN?
      * If you set this to false you'll need to make sure to load raven-js some other way.
      */
     'use-ravenjs-cdn' => true,

     /**
      * Change the raven-js version loaded via CDN if you need to downgrade or we're lagging behind with updating.
-     * No BC breaks, ZendSentry will set the version if your config is missing the key.
+     * No BC breaks, LaminasSentry will set the version if your config is missing the key.
      */
     'ravenjs-version' => '3.27.0',